Sample the best drams of Scotland’s premier whisky region on this tour of the Speyside Whisky Trail.

-And now you have the chance to try some whisky.
-Your first distillery is Aberlour.
+Next, you head to your second distillery, Cardhu.
 This whisky is famously easy to drink for beginners but also has enough depth to impress the connoisseurs.

-You then head to one of the most famous distilleries in the world, Glenfiddich.
-The huge stills here and classic architecture are exactly what you’d imagine a Scottish distillery to be.
-But be careful in the shop, there’s always a temptation to buy a £300 whisky here…
+After getting to know the history Scotland’s oak casks, you head for lunch at one of the most famous distilleries in the world, Glenfiddich.
+The huge stills and classic architecture are exactly what you’d imagine a Scottish distillery to be.
+But be careful in the shop, there’s always a temptation to buy a £300 bottle of whisky here…

 We don't have any reviews for this tour yet.